 - Put in the new filter with the arrow pointing toward the heating system to prevent damage.

-Flat filters should be replaced monthly, while pleated filters should work about three months.
-You can also buy a washable filter that will last about 10 years.
+Flat filters should be replaced monthly, while pleated filters should last about three months.
 If you have children or pets, you could have to put in a new filter sooner.

 To make changing your filter easier down the road, draw with a permanent pen on your furnace exterior or ductwork to indicate the airflow direction and filter size.